WICG/layout-instability/README.md

 `--enable-blink-features=LayoutInstabilityAPI`, or in Chrome 73-75 with the command-line flag `--enable-blink-features=LayoutJankAPI`.

+### Limitations

+The Layout Instability API can perform poorly in certain scenarios:

+* Layout-inducing animations are penalized by the API, which means that some carousels could contribute to the CLS score of a website.

+* While the API tries to use heuristics for animations and user input, those heuristics won't work well for every website.

 ### Privacy and Security

 Layout instability bears an indirect relationship to resource timing, as slow